Questions about Project Overview

 When will construction begin and end?

-Construction will begin in the spring of 2020.
+Construction began in the spring of 2020.
 Construction will last through the end of 2024.

 How much will it cost to build the project and how is it being funded?